-Walking distance from the station is the Lusail Stadium.
+Walking distance from the station is the Lusail Stadium and Lusail Boulevard.
 But thanks to the Metrolink, commuters can reach Doha Festival City, ACE Hardware, and IKEA via the M145.

-The Metrolink also stops by schools such as Qatar Finland International School, International School of London, Kindergarten Zekreet Independent, and the International British School.
+The Metrolink also stops by schools such as Qatar Finland International School, Sherborne School for Girls, International School of London, and the International British School.

 Nearby, you can also find Crescent Park.

-The Katara station takes you straight right near Galeries Lafayette and within walking distance to Katara Cultural Village.
+The Katara station takes you straight right near Galeries Lafayette and within walking distance of Katara Cultural Village.

 Al Qassar Station

-[Update] Aside from Katara station, you can also access Katara from this station as well as embassies nearby.
+Aside from Katara station, you can also access Katara Cultural Village from this station as well as embassies nearby.